 If things start heading south on you and you don’t think you’ll make the climb, you need to know how to turn around without tipping over.
 The earlier you can tell if you’ll make it or not, the better.
 If at all possible, find the widest area you can to turn around in.
 You want to make sure your ATV has enough room to make the turn.

 If the terrain is too steep, or you feel uncomfortable turning around on a hill.
-You could always hop off the same way and walk your quad down backwards the way you came up.
+You could always hop off the same way and walk your quad down backward the way you came up.
 Use the front brake to slow the ATV down as you bring it back down the hill.

 Safety Gear

-Safety first when trying new tricks or hill climbs for the first time.
-Having the right gear on could save your life if something ever did happen.
-ATV trail riding is generally pretty safe, but accidents do happen.
 Make sure you at least have on a helmet and goggles when you’re out riding.
 For hill climbing, I would even recommend a chest protector and riding boots as well, because of the potential for the machine to roll on top of you and crush you.

 To check out some great safety gear options, visit the Recommended Gear section of this site.